 (3) ERCOT shall continuously validate Output Schedules and continuously display on the Market Information System (MIS) Certified Area information that allows any QSE to view its valid Output Schedule.

-(4) If a valid Output Schedule does not exist for a Resource that has a status of On-Line DSR at the time of SCED execution, then ERCOT shall notify the QSE and set the Output Schedule equal to the telemetered output of the Resource until a revised Output Schedule is validated.

-(5) For Generation Resources with a Resource Status other than ONTEST, STARTUP, or SHUTDOWN, if a valid Energy Offer Curve or an Output Schedule does not exist for a non-DSR that has a status of On-Line at the end of the Adjustment Period, then ERCOT shall notify the QSE and set the Output Schedule equal to the then current telemetered output of the Resource until an Output Schedule or Energy Offer Curve is submitted in a subsequent Adjustment Period.
+(4) For Generation Resources with a Resource Status other than ONTEST, STARTUP, or SHUTDOWN, if a valid Energy Offer Curve or an Output Schedule does not exist for a non-DSR that has a status of On-Line at the end of the Adjustment Period, then ERCOT shall notify the QSE and set the Output Schedule equal to the then current telemetered output of the Resource until an Output Schedule or Energy Offer Curve is submitted in a subsequent Adjustment Period.

-6.4.2.5 DSR Load

-(1) A QSE may designate a Resource in the Current Operating Plan (COP) and through the telemetered Resource Status as a participant in the QSE’s control of DSR Load under the requirements in Section 16.2.3.1, Process to Gain Approval to Follow DSR Load.

-(2) Each QSE may not have more than one DSR Load.

-(3) The following principles for DSR Load apply:

-(a) All power signals for DSR Load must be sent to ERCOT in Real-Time by telemetry; and

-(b) If a DSR Load signal is lost for any reason for a period greater than one 15-minute Settlement Interval, then ERCOT shall notify the QSE and suspend validation of DSR Output Schedules.
-If the DSR Load signal fails for more than ten consecutive hours, ERCOT shall suspend the QSE’s ability to use DSRs until the signal is reliably restored (as determined by ERCOT).
-If the signal failure is identified to be an ERCOT communication problem, ERCOT may not suspend the QSE’s ability to use DSRs.

 6.4.4 Energy Offer Curve

 (1) A detailed description of Energy Offer Curve and validations performed by ERCOT is in Section 4.4.9, Energy Offers and Bids.